 Jim Barker is the kind of man who sees opportunities not problems.
 As the founder of Strait Shipping Jim introduced a new shipping service into Cook Strait in 1992.
 He didn't do it because he was tempted by a life at sea, but because he needed a competitive, reliable way to shift livestock between the North and South Islands.
 With escalating prices and frequent disruptions, he saw no way around it – he had to get his own ship.

 Along with three other shareholders, Jim located the MV Straitsman in Tasmania – a small walk-on walk-off ro-ro with pens able to carry 400 cattle.
 The ship made its inaugural sailing in May 1992.
-Our newest ship is renamed after this iconic first boat.

 Growth into freight